Lost-Outpost/Telsera/HELP.md

 ### Help!
 My character's dick has texture mismatching!
 What do I do?

 This can happen if you used the keybind to customize your character's genitals, and you picked one of the "TRX Futanari" options.
-Unfortunately, as of Telsera's v1.2.0 release, there is no mod to blend the texture setups for **Argonians** and **Khajiit** characters.
+Unfortunately, as of Telsera's v1.2.0 release and forward, there is no mod to blend the texture setups for **Argonians** and **Khajiit** characters.
 I did my best to do custom blends for humans and elves, and the seams for those folks should be minimal.

 ### How to I change the Field Of View (FOV) permanently?